m2k95/q8-prayers/README.md

 # Kuwait Prayer Times
-Kuwait Prayer Times CDN basde on https://aladhan.com API services
+Kuwait Prayer Times CDN based on https://aladhan.com API services

 ## Getting Started
 Copy-paste the stylesheet `<link>` into your `<head>` to load our CSS